Delta-Ops-Command/iGallery/README.md

 ## Lethal

-Situations /glitches that sometimes renders the application unusable:
+Situations /glitches that may sometimes renders the application unusable:

 - With slow connection, some unintended error may come to play:
   - In one test instance, carousel failed to initialize properly, resulting in misplaced starting images.
 I have since failed to reproduce this glitch
   - In one test instance, login page failed to redirect back.
 I have since failed to reproduce this glitch.
   - Rapid, successive clicks of the upload\_image button with the intention to upload the same file repeatedly may cause some of them not being uploaded (e.g. 4 uploaded after 10 button clicks)
-- Git logs are grammatically inconsistent and (for initial commit) incorrect
+- Git logs are grammatically inconsistent and (as for the initial commit) incorrect
   - Had to be left this way since last attempt to fix it resulted a bit of trouble.

 ## Critical

 - Debug mode still enabled, with media files directly served from MEDIA\_URL.
-- Script utilizes an absurd mix of bad Html, JS and jQuery.
-Codes are allowed to exist long as they work, with little regards of efficiency whatsoever
-- Due to the above reason, some codes could be ready for execution before document is fully loaded.
+- Some codes could be ready for execution before document is fully loaded.
 Although no problems have arisen so far but I could definitely see errors occurring because of that.
 - Carousel nan not accommodate images of all dimensions, resulting inconstancies with pictures of different dimensions.
-- Server vulnerable to spam
-- Unable to size down images displayed, page will render very slowly under slow connections, with adds to the

 ## Minor

-Glitches that may not even be considered a glitch, but just in case.

 Features that won&#39;t affect user&#39;s overall experience

-- No firewalls have been implemented whatsoever, not that I know how.
-- No precautious measurements have been taken to prevent misuse (yes you that red button over there).
 - Unlike mainstream social platforms, another user with identical username can be created after, possibly allowing impersonation
   - Which is inconsequential since username is used as login credential only, with rest of the site being entirely anonymous.
 - User Pull can only retrieve images in chronological order
-- Only some of the HTML elements utilized
-- Still ugly colour combination, well at least it works.

 # Compromises